It’s 2019 and there are over 1.8 billion websites in the world. The majority of these get almost no traffic.

 Yahoo Web Hosting Features and Packages

-Here’s an overview of Yahoo’s small business hosting plans:
+Here’s an overview of Yahoo’s small business hosting plans, tools, and packages:

 If you’re not set on plain web hosting, and you’re thinking of setting up a store, take a look at the Stores service.
-Stores is marketed separate to web hosting, but is essentially the same thing.
+“Stores” can be selected in the navigation at the top of the Yahoo Small Business website.

 Stores is clearly a direct competitor to dedicated hosted e-commerce services like Shopify.
 If you build your store using this plan, you will be limited to the tools and services that the host provides, much like any other hosted e-commerce solution.
-But Yahoo Aabaco does promise PCI compliance, which is good to see.
+But Yahoo does promise PCI compliance which is a must-have.

 What About WordPress?